pfheatwole/thesis/source/introduction.rst

 SCRATCH
 =======

+* My intermediate objective is *model-based* filtering to estimate the underlying wind field. (*Model-based* methods can dramatically outperform *model-free* methods such as kinematics-only Kalman filters).

+  Model-free methods like "paragliding thermal map" tend to just show "pilots found lift near the ridge, and sink over bodies of water".
+  Interesting, but ultimately **not very informative**, because that information is already encoded in heuristics that pilot's already know: lift along ridges, sink over bodies of water.

+* Existing predictive models (thermal maps) use the paraglider motion as a proxy for the wind vector.
+Because of ambiguity in the horizontal motion, they ignore it and only use the vertical component.
+The result is a map that simply shows the average vertical velocity, which doesn't necessarily correspond to the actual wind field.
+(I think "Paragliding Thermal Maps" tries to "locate" the thermal trigger, which might explain why it assumes ridges are always awesome.)

 * The fact that the solution involves a distribution over all possible solutions highlights the fact that the question is not "can I produce an